mcity/octane-api/README.md

 Our vision is that other facilities will implement the API standard on top of their hardware to provide a software abstraction layer of the facility.
 This allows mobility for tests and control scripts to move between multiple facilities that may have dissimilar hardware, and devices.

-# Using OCTANE
+# Using OCTANE's OAS Spec
 OCTANE is a specification for an API written using OAS3.0.
 The easiest way to visualize the API is by viewing the Mcity implementation on [Mvillage](https://otane.mvillage.um.city/apidocs/)

-The easiest way to edit the current version is using the [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/mcity/octane-api/master/api.yaml)
+You can use the [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/mcity/octane-api/master/api.yaml) to work with this spec.

 # Status of OCTANE
-March 31st, 2020 - Mcity runs an implementation of the Octane API specified in this repository.
+April 10th, 2020 - Mcity runs an implementation of the Octane API specified in this repository.
 The specification and implementation are both under active development.
-We are using api-roadmap.yaml to guide the type of functions we plan to implement.

 We host both a test and production environment of this implementation for users of the test facility.
 The test environment can be found at https://octane.mvillage.um.city/apidocs.
-The test environment does not support Socket.IO push messages.

 The next major part of our work is to improve V2X functionality and create additional triggers to prepare for server side processing of scripts.